Generic selectors

 Most understand that fasting is going without food or drink for a period of time.
 The Bible certainly confirms this:

-MATTHEW 15:32 And after calling His disciples to Him, Jesus said, “I am moved with compassion toward the multitude because they have been with Me for three days, and they have nothing to eat; and I will not send them away fasting, lest they faint along the way.”[5]
+MATTHEW 15:32 Then Jesus called his disciples unto him, and said, I have compassion on the multitude, because they continue with me now three days, and have nothing to eat: and I will not send them away fasting, lest they faint in the way.

-However, not all fasts are complete abstinence from food and drink.
+However, not all fasts are complete ABSTINENCE from food and drink.
 Notice that Daniel fasted for three weeks and yet ate and drank during that time:

 Daniel was so distraught after hearing the terrible end-time prophecies that he spent the next three weeks fasting and pondering the words of Gabriel[5].
 A fast that abstains from all food and drink for three weeks is not something most people would survive.
 The human body might be able to live without food for that length of time, but not without water.

-Interestingly, Daniel said he had no pleasant food or drink during that time.
+Daniel said he had no pleasant food or drink during that time.
 Pleasant food is anything that is delightful or desirable.
 It is food and drink that is enjoyed for its taste and texture and because it produces an enjoyable experience.

 The opposite of pleasant food and drink would be anything that is not enjoyable or create a pleasurable experience.
 In the case with Daniel, he ate and drank only that which his body required to continue functioning.

 The example of Daniel shows that some food or drink can be used to extend a fast to more than a few days.
 What “unpleasant” food or drink is acceptable during a fast?
-That which provides the minimum required sustenance to prevent adverse health consequences.
+That which provides the minimum required sustenance to prevent serious adverse health consequences.
 In simple terms, “unpleasant” food and drink are subsistence rations that are:

 · Not for the purpose of preventing cravings of hunger or thirst,